makes beautiful paintings?

 There are a lot of different reasons for painting.

-- One of the first reasons artists paint is to share the things around them.
+- One of the first reasons artists paint is to share with others.

-- We may paint to hone our painting skills.
+- We practice painting to hone our skills.

 - Or we may paint for experimentation and try new things.